ToreAndreRosander/toreandre/README.md

 My name is Tore André and I am a webdeveloper located in Kristiansand, Norway.

-I mainly work with CMS platforms and PHP/JS.
+I mainly work with Javascript and PHP based CMS platforms.